30 Bright Ideas for Decorating Your Hallway or Entryway

 A place to sit down and remove your shoes upon entering your home is a great idea, which is why a low-profile place to sit like the one shown here is a great hallway decor idea.
 This neutral-colored bench blends perfectly with this beige and black space.

-A homeowner who posts on Instagram under @homewithaview_nw took a potential eyesore in the form of a black heater, and made it part of a beautiful, grand entryway by incorporating bold, black and white tiling and a black-rimmed circular mirror.
+A @homewithaview_nw took a potential eyesore in the form of a black heater, and made it part of a beautiful, grand entryway by incorporating bold, black and white tiling and a black-rimmed circular mirror.

 We love the idea of playing around with lighting if you’re looking for hallway decor ideas.
 Speaking of lighting, you can always wow visitors by adding a single statement pendant to your foyer.
 In this charming English home, a rattan pendant lends the formal-looking hallway a cool, coastal edge.